D-Pow/mock-requests/ReadMe.md

 useResponseContent(response);
 ```

-Finally, in the event that some APIs are not functioning correctly but others are, you can configure
+In the event that some APIs are not functioning correctly but others are, you can configure
 the non-functioning APIs using `RequestMock` and then leave the other APIs as-is for proper responses:

 ```javascript